Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 `DocumentModelAdministrationClient` provides operations for managing (creating, reading, listing, and deleting) models in the Form Recognizer resource:

 - `beginBuildModel` starts an operation to create a new document model from your own training data set.
 The created model can extract fields according to a custom schema.
 The training data are expected to be located in an Azure Storage container and organized according to a particular convention.
-See the [service's documentation on model training][fr-train-with-labels] for a more detailed explanation of applying labels to a training data set.
+See the [service's documentation on creating a training data set][fr-build-training-set] for a more detailed explanation of applying labels to a training data set.
 - `beginComposeModel` starts an operation to compose multiple models into a single model.
 When used for custom form recognition, the new composed model will first perform a classification of the input documents to determine which of its submodels is most appropriate.
 - `beginCopyModel` starts an operation to copy a custom model from one Form Recognizer resource to another (or even to the same Form Recognizer resource).
 It requires a `CopyAuthorization` from the target Form Recognizer resource, which can be generated using the `getCopyAuthorization` method.
 - `getInfo` retrieves information about the resource's limits, such as the number of custom models and the maximum number of models the resource can support.